 Minoxidil topical is an easy to use liquid, resulting in few side effects, and since it has become available in a generic form, it has become relatively inexpensive.

-The key issue, and the one we were trying to address was does Minoxidil work?
+The key issue, and the one we were trying to address was does it actually work?

 We were not able to apply a clear answer.
 The best answer we could provide was “examine the research and make an informed decision.’
 We hope this article succeeded in helping your decision.